Push Pull Legs Split: The Complete PPL Guide With Workouts

 When weekly volume is matched, a 2024 meta-analysis of 14 studies found no significant difference in muscle growth between split types.
 The decision is practical:

 - Train 5-6 days per week?
-PPL fits perfectly and spreads volume across more, shorter sessions.
+PPL spreads the cycle across more, shorter sessions.

 - Train 3 days per week?
 Both work.
 Full body gives higher frequency per muscle, PPL gives more focus per session.